-The School's staff also work closely with UH Arts and UH Galleries - University organisations designed to promote the arts and to share its research among the local community.
+The School's staff also work closely with UH Arts - the organisation designed to promote the arts and to share its research among the local community.

 Colleagues within the School are also active within a wide range of commercial and public organisations working on a range of knowledge exchange activities.

 Researchers can reclaim their expenses via the following form, Creative Arts Research expenses (DOC - 0.03 Mb)